 The Board convenes at the invitation of its Chair, as often as the Company’s affairs require it.
 The Board has quorum when more than half of its members are present in a meeting.
 Matters are decided according to the majority opinion, if necessary by vote.
 When the votes are tied, the Chair has the casting vote.
 When the votes are tied and the Chair is absent from the vote, the election is decided by drawing lots.

-The Extraordinary General Meeting of 13 December 2018 confirmed the number of members of the Board at seven.
+The Annual General Meeting of 1 April 2019 confirmed the number of members of the Board at five.
 Avidly Plc’s Board of Directors is chaired by Jari Tuovinen.

 Further information: Board of Directors

 The CEO appointed by the Board of Directors sees to the daily administration of the Company as provided in the Limited Liability Companies Act and the instructions and orders given by the Board.
 The CEO ensures the legality of the Company’s accounting and the reliable organisation of asset management.
 The CEO participates in Board meetings as a presenter and chairs the Management Team.

 Jyrki Vaittinen has been Avidly Plc’s CEO as of 1 January 2019.